gai3k/bhatlab.io/index.md

 {% capture text %}

 Bhat laboratory overarching goals.
-Using brain tumors as a model system, we seek to
+Using brain tumors as a model system, we seek to:
-1) decipher  glioma stem cell biology as it relates to the therapy resistance using state of the art 3D chromatin studies as well mouse models;
+- Decipher  glioma stem cell biology as it relates to the therapy resistance using state of the art 3D chromatin studies as well mouse models;
-2) catalog the immune landscape using deep immunophenotyping; and
+- Catalog the immune landscape using deep immunophenotyping; and
-3) discover new liquid biopsy approaches to longitudinally monitor disease progression.
+- Discover new liquid biopsy approaches to longitudinally monitor disease progression.

 {%
   include button.html